faisal7008/Flipr_Employee_Work_Tracker/README.md

 Note: A husky is set up for both backend and frontend to run lint and format commands when performing a 'git commit'.

+### To start project using docker
+run - docker-compose up

 ## Created By
 Mohammed Faisal Hussain